SamEThibault/SamEThibault/README.md

     <h1> Hi There <img src="https://c.tenor.com/nebZyl8oN7IAAAAi/wave-hello.gif" width="40" />  </h1>
 </div>

 <p>I’m Samuel Emard-Thibault, an aspiring Software Engineer in my 5th year of a Bachelor of Applied Science (BASc) in Computer Engineering at Queen’s University.
-With a strong foundation in systems design and a passion for crafting scalable, reliable solutions, I’m actively seeking post-graduate opportunities in DevOps and backend web development.

 Over the past five years, I’ve honed my technical and problem-solving skills through hands-on experience in diverse roles and projects.
 As a Software Developer Intern at the Centre for Advanced Computing, I contributed to impactful solutions, while the MLH Production Engineering Fellowship enhanced my expertise in building resilient infrastructure.
 Beyond academics, I’ve immersed myself in hackathons, capture-the-flag competitions, and engineering clubs like QMIND and Queen's Racing, where collaboration and innovation drive success.